Bryna Kra

-Bryna Rebekah Kra (born 1966) is an American mathematician and Sarah Rebecca Roland Professor at Northwestern University who is on the board of trustees of the American Mathematical Society and was elected the president of American Mathematical Society in 2021.
-As a member of American Academy of Arts and Sciences and National Academy of Sciences, Kra has made significant contributions to the structure theory of characteristic factors for multiple ergodic averages.
-Her academic work centered on dynamical systems and ergodic theory, and uses dynamical methods to address problems in number theory and combinatorics.
+Bryna Rebekah Kra (born 1966) is an American mathematician and the Sarah Rebecca Roland Professor at Northwestern University.
+Kra served as the president of the American Mathematical Society from 2023 to 2025.
+She is a member of the American Academy of Arts and Sciences and the National Academy of Sciences.
+Her academic work centered on dynamical systems and ergodic theory.
+In particular Kra has made significant contributions to the structure theory of characteristic factors for multiple ergodic averages.
+This work has allowed her to address problems in number theory and combinatorics.

 Education and career

 Kra was born in 1966 in Boston.
 She graduated with a bachelor's degree from Harvard University in 1988, and obtained her Ph.D. from Stanford University in 1995 under the guidance of Yitzhak Katznelson.
 She held postdoctoral positions at the Hebrew University in Jerusalem, the University of Michigan, the IHÉS and the Ohio State University before joining the mathematics faculty at Pennsylvania State University as an assistant professor.
 Since 2004 Kra has been a professor of mathematics at Northwestern University, where she was department chair from 2009 to 2012.